SimonYasn/otus/README.md

 # About

-Simple application with sqlite3 database based on python.
+Simple web application with sqlite3 database based on python.
 Running on 5000 port.
 Easy deployment with Vagrant

 ## Installation